Tuesday, November 15, 2011

 Tuesday, September 27, 2011

-How can you possibly be a Mormon Democrat Politician and a Good LDS Parent?
+...be a LDS Dem, a Politician and a Good Parent?

 The following is an extract from the final pages of the final chapter of my book How Can You Possibly be a Mormon and a Democrat?
 (Bear in mind that this book is written from the active believing LDS point of view.)